 Human beings tend to observe other’s action and like to follow them

-In one of the studies conducted by Bizrate Insights in 2019, nearly 92% of the online buyers tend to read the reviews before making buying decisions.
+In one of the studies conducted by Bizrate Insights in 2019, nearly 92% of online buyers tend to read the customer reviews before making buying decisions.

 Just think about your past purchases, how many times did we look for reviews from previous customers before purchasing anything online?

 This brings in an important aspect of a persuasive technique called social proof.

 Below are the two key components of social proof: